kmario4180/kmario4180.github.io/_posts/2022-04-29-Poster presentation at 2022 SOBP.md

 This project is based on the ABCD study, and you could see more details in the [preprint](https://doi.org/10.1101/2021.02.17.431718). <br/>

 <br/>
-This was my first time attending the in-person conference abroad! <br/>
+This was my first time attending an in-person conference abroad! <br/>
-I had such a meaningful time introducing my research, dicussing my other projects, interacting with researchers working in various places and learning their works! <br/>
+I had such a meaningful time introducing my research and interacting with researchers working in various places, and learning about their works! <br/>